mingkaic/logoRNN/design.md

 Object proposals are still necessary to for untrained NN (hence selective search).

+Object proposals are regions within the original image that has a high chance of containing objects

 ## Selective Search [1]

 Uijlings and colleges make the following considerations when designing selective search:

-- Capture all scales (differing sigma in smoothing operators to capture regions of different details, similar to gaussian pyramid)
+- Capture all scales (scale of similarity captured in hierarchical group segments)

 - Diversify region identification (differing features)